google-aai/tf-serving-k8s-tutorial/README.md

 # Deploying Tensorflow Serving using Kubernetes Tutorial

-TODO: README is currently DEPRECATED.
-It will be updated after Strata Data Conference in NY.
-Please switch to tag `march-2018` for a working tutorial from Strata Data Conference San Jose.

 ### What this project covers
 This project is a tutorial that walks through the steps required to deploy and [serve a TensorFlow model](https://www.tensorflow.org/serving/serving_basic)